Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 - heaviness in the legs;

-This list can be continued, but the process sometimes proceeds in a latent form and is revealed only after blood is taken for analysis.
+This list can be continued, but the process sometimes proceeds in a latent form and is revealed only after donating blood for analysis.

-A comprehensive blood clotting test is called coagulogram.
-This analysis gives an idea of the general state of hemostasis (shows a complete picture of blood clotting, as well as the integrity of blood vessels).
+A comprehensive blood clotting test is called coagulogram...
+This analysis gives an idea of the general state of hemostasis (shows an integral picture of blood clotting, as well as the integrity of blood vessels).

 Causes of thick blood